cosinekitty/astronomy/source/js/README.md

 <a name="Vector"></a>

 ## Vector
+**Kind**: global class
+**Brief**: A 3D Cartesian vector with a time attached to it.

 Holds the Cartesian coordinates of a vector in 3D space, along with the time at which the vector is valid.

-**Kind**: global class
 **Properties**

 | Name | Type | Description |